Skip to main content

 Add a Screen Capture Source

-In the Sources panel, click + and choose “macOS Screen Capture” (or “Display Capture” on older OBS versions).
-Select the display or application window you want to record.
-Grant screen recording permission if prompted.
+In the Sources panel, click + and choose "macOS Screen Capture."
+Select the display or specific window you want to record.
+Grant screen recording permission in System Settings > Privacy & Security if prompted.

 4

-Click + in Sources again and choose “Video Capture Device”.
+Click + in Sources again and choose "Video Capture Device."
 Select your webcam from the dropdown.
-Grant camera permission if prompted.
+Grant camera permission if macOS prompts you.

 5

 In the preview canvas, drag the webcam source to a corner.
-Hold Alt and drag the edges to crop it, or right-click > Transform to set an exact size and position.
-The webcam sits above the screen capture layer.
+Hold Alt while dragging edges to crop, or right-click > Transform for exact pixel positioning.
+The webcam layer renders above the screen capture.

 6